Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Cloth diaper washing station with clean folded diapers glass detergent jar teal wet bag and spray bottle on laundry counter with morning light

-The wash station: Clean, sun-dried diapers, measured detergent, and a good wet bag are all the infrastructure the routine requires.
+The wash station: Clean, sun-dried diapers, measured detergent, and a wet bag are all the infrastructure this three-step routine requires.

-Cloth diaper washing is simpler than most beginners expect.
-The three-step routine below handles the vast majority of situations.
+The cloth diaper wash routine is a simple three-step process — cold pre-rinse, hot main wash with detergent, thorough drying — that handles the vast majority of situations.
 The most common mistakes are using too much detergent (causes buildup and eventual repelling) and washing too infrequently (allows ammonia to develop and degrade elastics).

 Three-step cloth diaper wash routine infographic showing cold pre-rinse hot wash and sun-dry steps with numbered badges

 Three steps, every wash day: Cold pre-rinse flushes solids.
 Hot main wash with correct detergent dose cleans thoroughly.
-Sun-drying handles residual staining without chemicals.
+Sun-drying handles residual staining without any product.

 • Step 1 — Cold pre-rinse.
-A short cold water cycle (or rinse setting) before the main wash.
-Flushes solids and urine before heat sets them.
-No detergent at this stage.
+A short cold water cycle with no detergent.
+Flushes urine and solids before heat sets them into the fabric.

 • Step 2 — Hot main wash with detergent.
-Full wash cycle on the hottest setting the diaper manufacturer recommends (typically 40–60°C).
-Use the detergent dose recommended for a heavily soiled load — not the standard dose.
-More is not better; excess detergent is a leading cause of buildup and repelling.
+Full wash on the hottest recommended setting.
+Use the heavily-soiled-load dose of cloth-safe detergent — not more.
+Excess detergent is the leading cause of buildup and repelling.

 • Step 3 — Dry thoroughly.
-Line-drying in sunlight is the most effective method — UV exposure naturally removes staining and freshens fabric without any product.
-If line-drying is not possible, tumble-dry on low (check manufacturer guidance — some covers degrade with heat).
+Line-drying in sunlight is the most effective method — UV exposure naturally removes staining and freshens fabric.
+If tumble-drying, use low heat.
+Check manufacturer guidance — some PUL covers degrade with high heat.

 Wash every 2 to 3 days.
-Allowing diapers to sit longer creates ammonia buildup that damages elastic and waterproofing over time — and is the primary cause of persistent smell problems.
+Allowing diapers to sit longer creates ammonia buildup that damages elastic and waterproofing — and is the primary cause of persistent smell problems.

 Go Mommy® Silver Nursing Cups — Between-Feed Nipple Recovery